Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 Each link of the Teacher Passport List Page was tested and was marked 'pass' when the following expected behaviour was produced.
 <br>

-* Can Access Home Page -- The user can access the home page from the Pupil Check Page.
+* Can Access Home Page -- The user can access the home page from the Teacher Passport List Page.

-* Can Access About Page  -- The user can access the about page from the Pupil Check Page.
+* Can Access About Page  -- The user can access the about page from the Teacher Passport List Page.

-* Can Access Logout Page - user can access Logout page from the Pupil Check Page.
+* Can Access Logout Page - user can access Logout page from the Teacher Passport List Page.

 * Can Access User list - user can access list page dedicated to their user type.